hermeslm/calculator-backend-scala-lagom/README.md

-# hello-lagom - Minimal example of a Lagom service in Scala
+# Calculator using Lagom service in Scala

 Lagom has great [documentation](https://www.lagomframework.com/documentation/) and [examples](https://www.lagomframework.com/documentation/1.3.x/scala/LagomExamples.html) but even the